Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

-A quantitative estimate of the invertibility of such matrices follows from \cite{R} where a lower bound on the smallest singular value of matrices with i.i.d.~centered sub-Gaussian entries were derived.
-The assumption on the entries were later relaxed in \cite{RV1} which enabled them to consider matrices with entries having a finite fourth moment.
-Under this assumption it was shown that for any $\vep >0$ there exists a $\delta >0$ such that \beq \P(s_{\min}(A_n) \le \vep n^{-1/2}) \le \f{\delta}{2}. \eeq Furthermore, from \cite{latala} it follows that for any $\delta >0$ there exists $K$ large enough so that
+A lower bound of order $n^{-3/2}$ on the the smallest singular value of matrices with i.i.d.~centered sub-Gaussian entries was derived in \cite{R}.
+The optimal order $n^{-1/2}$ was achieved in \cite{RV1} where the assumption on the entries was also relaxed to the condition that the entries have a finite fourth moment.
+Under this assumption it was shown that for any $\delta >0$ there exists a $\vep >0$ such that \beq \P(s_{\min}(A_n) \le \vep n^{-1/2}) \le \f{\delta}{2}. \eeq Furthermore, from \cite{latala} it follows that for any $\delta >0$ there exists $K$ large enough so that